Steve Goodman: Career

-A Dutch singer, Gerard Cox, heard the French version while on holiday and translated it into Dutch, titled "'t Is Weer Voorbij Die Mooie Zomer" ("And again that beautiful summer has come to an end").
-It reached number one on the Dutch Top 40 in December 1973 and has become a classic which is still played on Dutch radio.
-Inspired by this version Rudi Carrell, a Dutch TV host and entertainer who was also very successful in Germany, covered the song with German lyrics ("Wann wird's mal wieder richtig Sommer?") in 1975.
-It peaked #18 in the Top 40 and has become a radio classic which gains airplay in rainy summers.
+A Dutch singer, Gerard Cox, heard the French version while on holiday and translated it into Dutch, titled " 't Is Weer Voorbij Die Mooie Zomer" ("And again that beautiful summer has come to an end").
+It reached number one on the Dutch top 40 in December 1973 and has become a classic, which is still played on Dutch radio.
+Inspired by this version, Rudi Carrell, a Dutch TV host and entertainer who was also very successful in Germany, covered the song with German lyrics ("Wann wird's mal wieder richtig Sommer?") in 1975.
+It peaked number 18 in the Top 40 and has become a radio classic that gains airplay in rainy summers.
+Frankfurt pop rock band Creme 21 also had a moderate hit with a cover of that adaptation in 1996 (reaching Number 36), which was accomponied by a music video paying tribute to Carrell.
 A Hebrew version of the song "Shalom Lach Eretz Nehederet" was sung by Israeli singer Yehoram Gaon in 1977 and became an immediate hit.
-Lyrically, the French, Dutch, German and Hebrew versions bear no resemblance to Goodman's original lyrics.
+Lyrically, the French, Dutch, German, and Hebrew versions bear no resemblance to Goodman's original lyrics.

-According to Goodman, the song was inspired by a train trip he and his wife took from Chicago to Mattoon, Illinois.
+According to Goodman, the song was inspired by a train trip his wife and he took from Chicago to Mattoon, Illinois.
 According to the liner notes on the Steve Goodman anthology No Big Surprise, "City of New Orleans" was written while on the campaign trail with Senator Edmund Muskie.

-In 1974, singer David Allan Coe achieved considerable success on the country charts with Goodman's and John Prine's "You Never Even Called Me by My Name", a song which good-naturedly spoofed stereotypical country music lyrics.
+In 1974, singer David Allan Coe achieved considerable success on the country charts with Goodman and John Prine's "You Never Even Call Me by My Name", a song which good-naturedly spoofed stereotypical country music lyrics.
 Prine refused to take a songwriter's credit for the song, although Goodman bought Prine a jukebox as a gift from his publishing royalties.
 Goodman's name is mentioned in Coe's recording of the song, in a spoken epilogue in which Goodman and Coe discuss the merits of "the perfect country and western song".

 Goodman's success as a recording artist was more limited.
 Although he was known in folk circles as an excellent and influential songwriter, his albums received more critical than commercial success.
 One of Goodman's biggest hits was a song he did not write: "The Dutchman", written by Michael Peter Smith.
 He reached a wider audience as the opening act for Steve Martin while Martin was at the height of his stand-up popularity.